Soooo a couple years ago, Andy and I built this upholstered bed:

 If you’d like to make your own queen-sized DIY upholstered bed, here’s your materials list:*

 - Six yards of pretty fabric.
-(We used this in a different color called “snow.”)
-Here are some tips on the best kinds of fabrics for this job.
+(Here are some tips on the best kinds of fabrics for this job.

 - Six yards of inexpensive muslin.